Wood floor framing construction

 Span Tables for Joists and Rafters (Appendix, Item 4) published by the American Forest & Paper Association,

-provides maximum allowable spans for the different spe-cies and grades of lumber depending upon floor and roof loads and spacing of the members.
+provides maximum allowable spans for the different spe-cies and grades of lumber depending upon floor and roof design loads and spacing of the members.

 Joist end-bearing should not be less than 1½ inches on wood or metal and 3 inches on masonry.
 Joists are usu-ally attached to sills by two toe-nails, or by metal framing